 If your income drops significantly during your break, you may qualify for Medicaid or the Children’s Health Insurance Program (CHIP).
 Eligibility is based on your current monthly income and household size, and you can apply anytime through the Marketplace or your state Medicaid agency.

-- Expanded Eligibility: Many states have expanded Medicaid under the ACA, covering adults with incomes up to 138% of the Federal Poverty Level.
+- Eligibility: Many states expanded Medicaid to cover adults with incomes up to 138% of the federal poverty level.

-- Best for: Individuals and families with very limited or no income during their career break.
-Coverage is often robust with minimal to no cost-sharing.
+- Best for: Those with little or no income during the break.
+Coverage is solid, often with minimal out-of-pocket costs.

 Strategic Considerations & Pro Tips

-- Bridge with COBRA Strategically: You have 60 days to elect COBRA and, if you do, it is retroactive to your loss of coverage date.
-Some people use this grace period as a free "look-back" option.
-They forgo paying the premium for the first 60 days, betting they won't need care.
-If a medical need arises, they can elect COBRA retroactively and be covered.
-This is a calculated risk but can save two months of high premiums.
+- Bridge with COBRA.
+You've got 60 days to elect COBRA, and if you do, it's retroactive.
+Some people use that grace period as a free look-back: skip the premium for 60 days, and only elect if a medical need arises.
+It's a calculated risk that can save two months of premiums.

-- Mind the Deadlines Religiously: The 60-day windows for COBRA and the Marketplace SEP are federally mandated and inflexible.
-Missing them can lock you out until the next Open Enrollment Period.
+- Respect the deadlines.
+Those 60-day windows for COBRA and the Marketplace are rigid.
+Miss them and you're locked out until the next Open Enrollment Period.